igorbash/PostQuantumProject/Readme.md

 ==========================Chrome PQ Proxy===================================

 We will create our proxy to use with chrome.
 Chrome supports only hybrid KEM so we will use classic certificate.
-* To create local certificates us the script chrome_pq_proxy/create_certs.sh - put the created scripts in chrome_pq_proxy/proxy/certs
+* To create local certificates use the script chrome_pq_proxy/create_certs.sh - put the created scripts in chrome_pq_proxy/proxy/certs
 * Start the docker compose and run chrome using the script run_chrome.sh:
     Will start chrome using our proxy
 * This can be used in cloud and use real certificates.

+-- In the cloud:
+1. Create real certificates and put them in chrome_pq_proxy/proxy/certs
+2. run docker-compose up -d from the chrome_pq_proxy folder
+3. set up the proxy domain in your computer with port 4433